14 follow-up email templates and examples that get responses

 Did you know that [INTERESTING FACT ABOUT YOUR PRODUCT]?
 We also offer [INCENTIVE/TRAINING, etc.].

-If you’d like to hear more about what [MY COMPANY] offers, please let me know.
+If you’d like to hear more about what [YOUR COMPANY] offers, please let me know.
 I’d be happy to set up a meeting at a time that is convenient for you and to provide an online demonstration.

 Kind regards,